probabri/profanitychecker/README.md

 # Profanity Checker

 Profanity Checker is a VSCode Extension that allows you to run commands from the command palette to check for profane words in a code file.
+It can be damaging to potentially let forward facing code, such as that for a website or applicationg, accidentally slip to the public with profane words.
+Also sometimes the frustration of working on something can slip through in code comments that you may not want your code reviewers to see.
+This extension can give you the peace of mind that your code is clean or profanity and safe for release.

 ## Features